 This program is designed to increase security awareness by reducing vulnerability.
-Officers use three-by-five-inch cards and/or door hangers that alert would-be victims to their potential security and/or theft risk.
+Officers use 3x5-inch cards and/or door hangers that alert would-be victims to their potential security and/ or theft risk.
 Unlocked doors, wallets or purses, book bags, bikes or anything left exposed to a potential thief would receive a "Lock It Up" card.